|FRED & VIOLET YOUNG

-(Sadly this lovely rail has been dismantled but is possibly still stored - perhaps under the church).
+(Sadly, the centre section of this lovely rail has been dismantled but is possibly still stored - perhaps under the church).

 When Fred was commissioned to work on the altar rail for the Church in Warwick, he travelled to Qld. first, Violet and the children following later.
 It was an awful, long train trip with four young children.
 They stayed en route with Grandparents Emma and Theo at Newtown, Ipswich.